leangjia/blender_docs/trunk/blender_docs/manual/compositing/types/color/mix.rst

 Various image compression algorithms lose some of the original; the difference shows as noise.
-Experiment with different compression settings and marks to see which works best for you by having the encoding map in one scene, and the decoding map in another.
+Experiment with different compression settings and marks to see which works best for you by having the encoding node group in one scene, and the decoding group in another.
 Use them while changing Blender's image format settings, reloading the watermarked image after saving, to get an acceptable result.
 In the example above, the mark was clearly visible all the way up to ``JPEG`` compression of 50%.